nsewnath/seabass_demo/README.md

 SB_support.py from https://seabass.gsfc.nasa.gov/wiki/readsb_python

 # Inputs
 SeaBASS files only.
+Test file can be found in the original_data folder.
 Test file from https://seabass.gsfc.nasa.gov/archive/BIGELOW/BALCH/AL9807/archive

 # Outputs
 CSV files for metadata or data table export.
 Options for adding the time in XX:XX format as well as the date in DAY/MONTH/YEAR format are avaliable for the data table routine.
-Additionally, now users can select the Add Extras to SeaBASS feature, which will allow the user to add concatenated time or date directly to the original SeaBASS file.
+Additionally, now users can select the Add Extras to SeaBASS feature, which will allow the user to add the time in XX:XX format as well as the date in DAY/MONTH/YEAR format directly to the original SeaBASS file.

 If no routine is selected for the Add Extras to SeaBass feature, then the original SeaBASS file will be returned unmodified.